Metal Gear Solid (1998 video game): Development

 The characters and mecha designs were made by artist Yoji Shinkawa based on Kojima's concepts.
+When designing props and hardware, he first built plastic models at home, and then drew the final designs from the models.
 According to Shinkawa, Solid Snake's physique in this particular installment was based on Jean-Claude Van Damme, while his facial appearance was based on Christopher Walken.
+Konami had decided that the middle-aged appearance of Snake in the previous games did not have good commercial appeal, and opted to redesign him so that he would look younger.
 The characters were completed by polygonal artists using brush drawings and clay models by Shinkawa.
 According to Kojima, "the ninja's cloaking effect is the result of a bug.
 Of course, it wasn't totally coincidence since we wanted that effect anyway, but we did get a somewhat unexpected result."
 Kojima wanted greater interaction with objects and the environment, such as allowing the player to hide bodies in a storage compartment.
 Additionally, he wanted "a full orchestra right next to the player"; a system which made modifications such as tempo and texture to the currently playing track, instead of switching to another pre-recorded track.
 Although these features could not be achieved, they were implemented in Metal Gear Solid 2: Sons of Liberty.

 Kojima used Lego building blocks and toy figurines to model 3D areas and see what the planned camera views would look like.
 The game was developed by a staff of twenty people, a small team for such a major title.
-Kojima preferred to have a smaller team, so that he gets to know everyone in the team, knows what they are working on, and can know if anyone is sick or unhappy.
+Kojima preferred to have a smaller team so that he got to know everyone in the team and what they were working on, and could know if anyone was sick or unhappy.
 The team size did not expand to full strength until September 1996; initially, there was only a single programmer working on the game's code.

+Because the developers wanted the game's action to be stylized and movie-like rather than realistic, they opted not to use motion capture, instead having an artist with experience in anime design the animations by hand.

 A gameplay demo of Metal Gear Solid was first revealed to the public at the 1996 Tokyo Game Show and was later shown at E3 1997 as a short video.
 The 1997 version had several differences, including a more controllable camera and blue-colored vision cones.
 The demo generated significant buzz and positive reviews at the event, for its game design emphasizing stealth and strategy (like earlier Metal Gear games), its presentation, and the unprecedented level of real-time 3D graphical detail for the PlayStation.
 The enthusiastic response to the game at E3 took Kojima by surprise, and increased his expectations for the game's performance in the American market.
 The game's Japanese release was originally planned for late 1997, but was delayed to 1998.